FabG/aws-sagemaker-notebooks/readme.md

 As a reminder, Amazon SageMaker's **Linear Learner actually fits many models in parallel**, each with slightly different hyperparameters, and then returns the one with the best fit.
 This functionality is automatically enabled.

 #### 2.2 Traffic Violation Predictions (DeepAR)
 This [traffic violation prediction notebook](2-intro-sagemaker-applied-ml/deepar-chicago-traffic-violations.ipynb) demonstrates **time series forecasting** using the Amazon SageMaker **DeepAR** algorithm by analyzing city of [Chicago’s Speed Camera Violation dataset](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37).

+#### 2.3 Ensemble learner (Linear-Learner and XGBoost)
+This [income prediction ensemble notebook](2-intro-sagemaker-applied-ml/ensemble-learner-census-income.ipynb) presents an illustrative example of ensemble learner to predict if a person makes over 50K a year based on information about their education, work-experience, geneder etc.

+Quite often, in practical applications of Machine-Learning on predictive tasks, one model doesn't suffice.
+Most of the prediction competitions typically require combining forecasts from multiple sources to get an improved forecast.
+By combining or averaging predictions from multiple sources/models we typically get an improved forecast.
+This happens as there is considerable uncertainty in the choice of the model and there is no one true model in many practical applications.
+It is therefore beneficial to combine predictions from different models.
+In the Bayesian literature, this idea is referred as [Bayesian Model Averaging](http://www.stat.colostate.edu/~jah/papers/statsci.pdf) and has been shown to work much better than just picking one model.

 ### 3. Resources
 - [amazon-sagemaker-examples](https://github.com/awslabs/amazon-sagemaker-examples)